KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/4service/README.md

 When Angular CLI creates a component, it implements the `OnInit` interface and adds the `ngOnInit()` method.
 This is a component lifecycle hook and triggers when the component initializes.
 This is where we'll make the call to the trivia service.

 First we need to inject the `TriviaService` into the component.
-Using concepts we learned earlier, inject `TriviaService` and create a private class property named `triviaService`.
+Using concepts we learned earlier, inject `TriviaService` via the constructor and create a private class property named `triviaService`.

 >[!HINT]
 >To the `TriviaComponent` `constructor`, add a parameter named `triviaService` of type `TriviaService` and declare the access as `private`.
 Your code will look like this